RichardoC/tales.fromprod.com/src/_posts/2021-11-22-x86-on-k8s-on-raspberry-pi.md

 ```

 ## Conclusions
 Don't run x86 on Pis, especially not on kubernetes!
+They just aren't fast enough (yet)